National Museum Belgrade – Serbian Medieval Art

 The new permanent exhibition represents cultural developments in that part of Europe, from prehistory to the 20th century.
 The emphasis is on the Serbian cultural heritage.
 In my opinion, the Serbian medieval art, as well as the 18th and the 19th century Serbian painting are the most fascinating.

 The National Museum is in Republic Square, next to the National Theatre.
-As you can see in the photo below, they’ve beautifully restored the museum building and the square in front of it.
-Both, the building and the square look magnificent now.
+As you can see in the photo below, they’ve beautifully restored the museum building.

 Belgrade